mazzy-ax/Write-ProgressEx/README.md

 [![NuGet](https://buildstats.info/nuget/Write-ProgressEx)][nuget]
 <img src="https://raw.githubusercontent.com/mazzy-ax/Write-ProgressEx/master/Media/Write-ProgressEx-icon.png" align="right" alt="Write-ProgressEx icon">

 [Write-ProgressEx][project] extends the functionality of the standard powershell cmdlet.
-Write-ProgressEx is a powershell native cmdlet that provides a simple way to show ProgressBars with PercentComplete and SecondsRemaining.
+Write-ProgressEx is a powershell advanced function that provides a simple way to show ProgressBars with PercentComplete and SecondsRemaining.

 The cmdlet: